hikeventures/hikeventures.github.io/_posts/tidbits/2016-11-05-Outdoors-Tidbits-55.markdown

 Caj posted a video on how he was packrafting in [Kolovesi National Park](https://www.youtube.com/watch?v=fgILVXZssbs).

-If you are into winter camping you may have a loog at the [10 Tips for Bugging Out in Cold weather] (http://www.primalsurvivor.net/winter-survival-bugging-out/).
+If you are into winter camping you may have a loog at the [10 Tips for Bugging Out in Cold weather](http://www.primalsurvivor.net/winter-survival-bugging-out/).

 Here are a few tips from Bedrock and Paradox on [how to get free gear](https://bedrockandparadox.com/2016/12/13/how-to-get-free-gear/).

 {% include banner_ad.html %}

 ## Gear Reviews